w3hc/genji-passkey/README.md

 ## Docs

-See the [/docs](docs/) to learn more about the context, design guidelines, and w3pk build verification.
+See the [/docs](docs/) to learn more about the context (for assistants), design guidelines, and w3pk build verification.

 ## License